Vin-meido/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint/README.md

 ## Configuration

 `InstallPath`: The location of your Sugoi Translator install.
+When set, automatically starts the translation backend internally when you start the game.
 This must be set to the folder that contains the various `.bat` batch files to start the different translator modes.

-`ServerPort`: Dedicated port to use for the endpoint.
-The plugin starts its own offline backend server using this port, which must differ from the standard port used by SugoiTranslator to avoid conflicts.
-The default value set here during installation should be fine.
+`ServerPort`: Dedicated port to use for the internal backend endpoint.

 `EnableCuda`: Enables CUDA / graphics card acceleration for translation.
 Set to True if you installed the CUDA extensions for Sugoi Translator

+`EnableCTranslate2`: Enables ctranslate2 accelaration.
+Can be enabled without CUDA (sugoi needs to have ctranslate2 installed).

 `MaxBatchSize`: Sets the maximum amount of untranslated lines to send to the translator per batch.
 If your pc specifications can handle it, you can set it to a high value (100).
 However, the default should work fine in most cases.